FOUNDINPD/foundin_qtl/analyses/README.md

 - Prepare summary-stats for inclusion in meta-analysis and run; analyses/meta_qtl.ipynb

 # Colocalization of <i>cis</i>-QTL with common Parkinson's disease risk.
-Using risk summary statistics from Nalls et al for PD (including 23andMe)
-1. Compute LD statictics between risk index variant and other variants on the sample chromosome using AMP-PD WGS TOPMed freeze9 genotype calls as a reference panel. ld_risk_index_variant.ipynb
-2. Identify ATAC peaks present in da65 bulk ATAC and the SCAT DA neuron cell-type that contain possible risk variants associated with PD. peak_risk_intersect.ipynb
 1. Scan <i>cis</i>-QTL results for intersection with Parksinson's disease risk for each differentiation day and modality results; analyses/qtl_scan_risk.ipynb.
 This notebook can be run for all iterations of day and modalities with Papermill; analyses/pm_run_qtl_scan_risk.ipynb
 2. Colocalization analysis between Parksinson's disease risk and each differentiation day and modality <i>cis</i>-QTL results including the meta-DAn eQTL results; analyses/colocalization.ipynb.
 This notebook can be run for all iterations of day and modalities with Papermill; analyses/pm_run_colocalization.ipynb
 3.